Carmen Barillaro: Underboss

 In 1987, Barillaro hired a woman, Faye Fontaine, to serve as an assassin, saying he wanted Roy Caja, a drug dealer who had once belonged to the Outlaws biker gang, killed for not paying a drug debt.
 Fontaine ultimately chose not to serve as a hitwoman, and instead turned police informer.
 On 24 January 1989, Barillaro was sentenced to three years in prison for conspiracy to commit murder.
+Barillaro remained active as a criminal behind bars.
+In 1991, he told the police informer Marvin Elkind while he was wearing a wire that the boxer Eddie Melo was working for him as an enforcer.
+In a police operation overseen by Al Robinson, Elkind was introduced to Barillaro in 1992 at the Carin Croft Hotel to discuss buying counterfeit passports, but Elkind while wearing a wire instead recorded him discussing drug deals.
 Shortly after his release, Barillaro was charged in May 1992 with conspiracy to import several kilograms of cocaine and 900 kilograms of marijuana from the United States.
 The drug shipment was estimated to be worth $3 million Canadian dollars.
 Barillaro ended up pleading guilty to conspiracy to import cocaine and was fined $10,000.
+On 5 April 1993, Robinson met with Barrillaro to warn him not to harm Elkind, saying that Elkind was not only his agent, but also his friend, and that as a policeman he had more power than Barillaro did.
 Barillaro and his crew specialized in loan-sharking, drug smuggling, and bookmaking.

 Barillaro was married with two daughters and always had dinner with his brother every Sunday.
 He was a devout Catholic who was a close friend of his priest, Father Malachy Smith, who called him a model family man.
 Barillaro was considered to be friendly man by his neighbors who always greeted others on the street and loved to barbeque in his backyard with his family.

 Mora borrowed $7.2 million from Vito Rizzuto of Montreal's Rizzuto family and gave the majority of the money to Papalia and Barillaro, who used some of it to open nightclubs and restaurants while the rest just vanished.
 Neither Papalia nor Barillaro were interested in repaying the loan as the police recorded Barillaro saying on his phone "They can't touch us".
 The Canadian journalists André Cédilot and André Noël wrote that this was a "major mistake" as Rizzuto decided to wipe out the Papalia family's leaders.
 On 11 September 1996, Mora was murdered getting into his car in Vaughan.
 Rizzuto formed an alliance with the Musitano crime family of Hamilton, who had their own reasons for wanting to eliminate the Papalia family.